Romani people in Turkey: History

 There are records of the presence of Romani people from AD 800 in Thrace, known in Greek as Athinganoi.
 At the time of the Rome–Constantinople schism of 1054, Athinganoi settled outside the Walls of Constantinople.
 Later in the Ottoman times, this quarter was named Sulukule, said to be the oldest Roma settlement in Europe.

 With the expansion of the Ottoman Empire, Turkish speaking Muslim Romani people settled in Rumelia (southeastern Europe) under Ottoman rule.

-The Ottoman Turkish Historian Evliya Çelebi explains in his Seyahatnâme, that Mehmed the Conqueror in 1453, took Muslim Roma from Balat, Didim and former Menteşe (beylik), as well as the irreligious Roma from Gümülcine, and settled them in Istanbul, but both Groups didn't get along well, and some of the Gümülcine Groups went back.
+The Ottoman Turkish Historian Evliya Çelebi explains in his Seyahatnâme, that Mehmed the Conqueror in 1453, took Muslim Roma from Balat, Didim and former Menteshe, as well as the irreligious Roma from Gümülcine, and settled them in Istanbul, but both groups did not get along well, and some of the Gümülcine groups returned.
 He also wrote, that the language of the Roma from Gümülcine have Banyan merchants roots.
 Ottoman Archives of the 18th century and 19th century talk about 4 clans of those called Türkmen Kıpti (Gypsy).
 The groups in these historical documents may be related to the contemporary Balkan groups who spoke Turkish only with few Romani words in their jargon and who are often Alevis of Bektashi Order, as a separate group of other Roma people in Rumelia.
 They once migrated from Anatolia and settled finally in the Balkans and Crimea.
 Uniquely to Ottoman history, the Muslim Roma people were given their own Sanjak at the Kırklareli Province, by the order of Suleiman the Magnificent at 1530.
-Until today the Turkish Roma see Thrace as there Homeland.
+Until today the Turkish Roma see Thrace as their Homeland.